 Other cancers which can cause ulcers or sores include lymphoma, melanoma, basal cell carcinoma, anal sac gland carcinoma.

-Coughing, wheezing, painting, rapid breathing, laboured breathing, all suggest breathing difficulty.
+Coughing, wheezing, panting, rapid breathing, laboured breathing, all suggest breathing difficulty.
 Cancer can cause fluid can build up around the lungs.

 Vomiting and/or diarrhea